 - Place your wallet in your front pocket instead of your back pocket to discourage pickpockets.

-Police Services administers a property registration program on campus with events held throughout the year.
-Register your personal property, such as laptops, cellphones, bicycles, and other valuables, so that UNLV Police will be able to quickly return it to you if we recover it after it is lost or stolen.
+University Police Services administers a property registration program on campus with events held throughout the year.
+Register your personal property, such as laptops, cellphones, bicycles, and other valuables, so that we will be able to quickly return it to you if we recover it after it is lost or stolen.
 Check our events page for more information on property registration and other events as they are scheduled or register your equipment with the online form below.